umee-network/umee/x/metoken/README.md

 meToken is a new Token that represents an Index composed of assets used for swaps and redemptions.
 It can be minted during the swap of the Index accepted assets and burned to redeem any Index accepted asset.
-Each Index will have a unique name for the Token that represents it.
+Each Index will have a unique name for the meToken that represents it.

 The `metoken` module allows users to swap and redeem accepted assets for an Index meToken.
 The Index meToken will maintain the parity between underlying assets given a specific configuration.